hexaflex-zz/svm/README.md

 ### TODO

-* Allow devices to trigger interrupts on the CPU.
-  * Implement interrupt queue in CPU.
 * Add audio support.
   * Create a specification for a audio hardware.
   * Create a device implementation of the specification.